 This was a hot-button issue during the debate process, because it significantly reduces the amount of state and local taxes people can deduct when filing.
 It will affect some homeowners in Washington State who pay property taxes each year.

 Before the passage of this bill, the state and local deduction (or “SALT”) was essentially unlimited.
-Starting in 2018, however, taxpayers in Washington and nationwide will only be able to deduct up to $10,000 in combined property and sales taxes.
+As of 2018, however, taxpayers in Washington and nationwide have only been able to deduct up to $10,000 in combined property and sales taxes.
 There was no cap before, but there is now.

 But this only affects taxpayers who itemize their deductions.
 And the number of folks in Washington who itemize their returns could go down over the coming years, as a result of the new tax bill.

-According to a Seattle Times article: “only 30 percent of Washington residents itemized local taxes last year [in 2017], a rate that will probably go down with the new tax law as the standard deduction is set to nearly double next year.”
+According to a Seattle Times article: “only 30 percent of Washington residents itemized local taxes in 2017, a rate that will probably go down with the new tax law.

 Other analysts and experts have echoed this notion.
 Kathy Pickering, Executive Director of the Tax Institute at H&R Block, explained that “the new Tax Cuts and Jobs Act (TCJA) eliminated or restricted many itemized deductions beginning in 2018, and raised the standard deduction.
 That means fewer taxpayers are likely to itemize [going forward].”